Why This Matters for Us

 The Buzz

-You won't believe what Ford's doing to councils Good morning from the gateway — Lake Simcoe's awake, the 400 is already packed, and Barrie's got growing pains.
+Your commute on the 400 is getting wild Good morning from the gateway — Lake Simcoe's awake, the 400 is already packed, and Barrie's got growing pains.
 Let's talk about it.
-Okay, so here's w...
+Okay, so here's what's ac...

 Tara Fenn-Orillia Barrie Civic Wire